kordless/mitta-deploy/README.md

 # mitta-deploy
 This repository contains system dependencies to deploy a standalone AI-powered crawling and indexing system onto Google Cloud.
 This system provides utilities to index websites or other documents.
 The system may be configured to use machine learning models which assist with tagging and classification tasks for indexed documents.

-An optional front-end with user authentication is available from [Mitta.us](https://mitta.us/) which runs on AppEngine.
+An optional front-end with user authentication and GPT-3 conversational translation is available from [Mitta.us](https://mitta.us/) which runs on AppEngine.
 Please [contact us](https://mitta.us/onpremise) for pricing information.

 The following systems are managed with this repo: